Setebos12/Camera_input_chess/README.md

 # Introduction

-"ChessCam" is  application that allows users to play chess using a camera.
+"ChessCam" is  program that allows users to play chess using a camera.
 The program enables real-time interaction with a virtual chessboard by capturing moves through the camera and transmitting them to a Lichess  for online gameplay.
 # Features

 Interface for capturing chess moves using trained classes: program utilizes a trained model to identify chess moves.